-I am the communications and activities coordinator for the Cornell Wildlife Health Lab; managing web content, educational webinars, and social media platforms, Twitter and Instagram.
-I recently graduated from Cornell majoring in Entomology (yay spiders!), minoring in Infectious Disease Biology, with a focus on science communication.
+I am the Wildlife Program and Communications Coordinator for the Cornell Wildlife Health Lab; managing web content, educational webinars, and social media platforms Twitter and Instagram.
+I recently graduated from Cornell majoring in Entomology (yay spiders!), minoring in Infectious Disease Biology, focusing on science communication.
 I am interested in wildlife health outreach, educating the public on the importance of wildlife population health, and how disease surveillance is essential in predicting outbreaks and potential pandemics.
 I am also interested in the relationship between wildlife species and the invertebrates that cause disease, with a focus on pathogen transmission and how infectious diseases can impact population health.

 For More Info